 The Last Jedi

-The most recent installment of the franchise racked up four nominations, this time for Best Original Music Score, Best Visual Effects, Best Sound Editing, and Best Sound Mixing.
+This second installment of the Star Wars sequel trilogy racked up four nominations, this time for Best Original Music Score, Best Visual Effects, Best Sound Editing, and Best Sound Mixing.
 Unfortunately, the Oscar drought continues for Star Wars.
 The Last Jedi failed to win a single award.

-In total, despite several nominations, Star Wars films have only won seven Oscars.
+In total, despite several nominations, Star Wars films have only won seven Oscars (ten if you count the Special Achievement awards).
 However, with many new films planned for the future, perhaps this list will someday grow!

 Love Stars Wars?
 If you’re strong with the Force, trying playing some Star Wars quizzes on Sporcle.